 Andrea personally creates each and every product by hand, from scratch.
 She formulates the recipes, crafts the soap, and cuts and wraps each bar.

-Andrea says “the thrill of the business doesn’t come from the “cha-ching” of the sale, but rather knowing that I has been able to help someone make a healthier, more eco-friendly choice to replace some of the synthetic, chemical-based products that may have lined their shelves”. $14.20 for 11oz.
+Andrea says “the thrill of the business doesn’t come from the “cha-ching” of the sale, but rather knowing that I have been able to help someone make a healthier, more eco-friendly choice to replace some of the synthetic, chemical-based products that may have lined their shelves”. $14.20 for 11oz.